icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Retrieves a paginated list of publishers known to the Orchestrator canister.
 Filtering based on provided statistical filters is possible.

 - **Parameters**:
-  - `prev`: Optional.
+  - `prev : opt nat`: Optional.
 The principal of the last publisher in the previous query to establish pagination context.
-  - `take`: Optional.
+  - `take : opt nat`: Optional.
 Maximum number of publisher entries to return.
-  - `statsFilter`: Optional.
-Filters for fetching specific statistical data.
+  - `filter : opt OrchestrationFilter`: Optional.
+Filters for fetching specific slices and statistical data.

 - **Returns**:
   - A list of `PublisherInfo` which contains structured information about each known publisher including statistical data.